dominicparga/howto/python.md

   ```

   They still can be accessed from outside the class, but shouldn't.
-  For more information about the underscore (especially dunderscore) in python, reading [this pretty site][website_python_underscore] is highly recommended.
+  For more information about the underscore (especially dunderscore) in python, reading [this pretty site][www_python_underscore] is highly recommended.

 * Use `constants` over `magic numbers`!